configwise/configwise-sdk-ios/README.md

         .companyAuthToken: "abcdef...12345",           // (optional) COMPANY_AUTH_TOKEN - this token required only in B2C mode,
                                                        // skip it if you use B2B variant of initialization.
                                                        // You can obtain auth token in CBO > Company profile (see details above).

+        .dbAccessPeriod: 1 * 60 * 60,                  // (optional) 1 hr (3600 sec) by default - number of seconds, period while
+                                                       // app uses locally cached DB data (instead to request it from server).

+        .lightEstimateEnabled: true,                   // (optional, true by default) If true then Light stimate mode is enabled in
+                                                       // the AR session (light estimate works based on real environment light sources).

         .debugLogging: false,                          // (optional) false by default.
                                                        // true - prints DEBUG, INFO, WARNING and ERROR messages in the log output